Skip to content

 In recent years, it’s this type of magical in-the-moment quality that Naked Fish has tried to capture in small part, with their unfathomably affordable omakase meals; dining experiences created for just a small handful of guests, and enjoyed with stunning directness from chef’s knife to your plate in seconds.

-On the other other hand, if you’ve sat in the larger restaurant space and ordered sushi ala carte, it’s possible you’ve had a more mercurial experience.
+On the other hand, if you’ve sat in the larger restaurant space and ordered sushi ala carte, it’s possible you’ve had a more mercurial experience.
 Timing is everything when it comes to sushi, and Johnny Kwon (owner of Naked Fish) was keen to demonstrate this to me in person, to underline a dramatic change afoot for the business.

 Arriving around 5.15 p.m. (because that’s when the sushi rice is just about perfect, according to Kwon) I happily dig into round after round of exquisite nigiri sushi, prepared by chef David Hopps (more on him in a moment).
 Buttery kanpachi, rich Scottish salmon, all plated with singular urgency, piece by piece.
 And it’s all perfection.
 When Kwon enthuses about how he believes Naked Fish’s sushi (experienced in this manner) can go toe to toe with some of the best in the country, I really don’t disagree.

 And then Hopps motions towards a lingering piece of nigiri, that’s been perched on the counter for about 15 minutes, “try that now”, he suggests.
 And the difference is night and day.
-Where before the rice was soft, yielding, and light its now a heavy, dense challenge.
+Where before the rice was soft, yielding, and light it’s now a heavy, dense challenge.
 I start to have to put purposeful effort into eating the nigiri.
 Comparatively speaking, it’s a gummy lackluster lump – it’s a different product.

-And it’s this jarring experience that’s pushed perfectionist Kwon to one of the ballsiest restaurant switch ups I’ve encountered in a while.
+And it’s this jarring experience that’s pushed perfectionist Kwon to one of the ballsiest restaurant switch-ups I’ve encountered in a while.
 Sushi at Naked Fish will soon be a thing of the past.
 Let that settle in for a minute, no more maki, no more nigiri.
 Ceased to be, kicked the bucket, pushing up daisies, bereft.

 Naked Fish Japanese Bistro: don't mourn the loss of nigiri, get ready fro what's next